GuildCrafts/web-development-js/_goals/253-Init_3-Hello_Web_Servers.md

 In [Bossggle][bossggle-word-game], you wrote JavaScript to run in a browser (a _client_), but it didn't need a _server_ (until you published to GitHub Pages, in which case GitHub became the server).

-This goal will help you learn to tie these two pieces together: to create a "full-stack" web app that runs code on _both_ the client and the server.
+This goal will help you learn to go beyond just "static" web apps that only run in the _client_ and build out a real "full-stack" web app with _server-side_ code.

 ## Specifications